Based in Albury/Wodonga - providing support in person & via telehealth

 • Vaginismus, performance anxiety, or painful intercourse

-• Low or no libido, or sexual identity concerns
+• Low or absent libido, or questions about sexual identity

-• Sexual health concerns such as STIs or HIV
+• Sexual health issues, including STIs and HIV

-Sex therapy helps individuals and those in relationships work through concerns in a way that fosters better communication, emotional connection, build strong relationships and understanding of sexual health and boundaries.
+Psychosexual therapy helps individuals and those in relationships improve communication, deepen emotional connection, and build understanding around sexual health and boundaries — fostering stronger, healthier relationships and greater personal wellbeing.

 Copyright © 2025 Sens8 Support Services - All Rights Reserved.